kevinolega/callcentertrainingtips/_posts/2012-09-02-shy-person-do.md

 Getting hired in a call center, working as a teacher and a tutor Speaking in front of a crowd about how to get hired in a call center.

-Sharing my thoughts on the public web regularly and people pay attention.
+Sharing my thoughts on the public web regularly and Filipinos pay attention.

 As of today I've done each one and I had no idea things would turn out like this.